etewiah/property_web_builder/README.md

 I would like PropertyWebBuilder to be available in as many languages as possible so any help with translations will be much appreciated.
 A basic Spanish version of this document can be found here:
 [https://github.com/etewiah/property_web_builder/blob/master/README_es.md](https://github.com/etewiah/property_web_builder/blob/master/README_es.md)

+---

+Thanks to the awesome [Locale](http://www.localeapp.com/) contributing to the translations is super easy!

+- Edit the translations directly on the [property_web_builder](http://www.localeapp.com/projects/public?search=property_web_builder) project on Locale.
+- **That's it!**
+- The maintainer will then pull translations from the Locale project and push to Github.

 ## Sponsors